smartcontractkit/documentation/docs/chainlink-keepers/register-upkeep.md

 ## Fund Upkeep

-1. **Add funds to your Upkeep**
-  You provided initial funding as part of the registration step.
-If the balance runs low, add more LINK to your Upkeep.
-If you allow the balance to run out, the Keepers network will not perform upkeep.
+After registration, you have to monitor the balance of your Upkeep.
+If the balance runs out then the Keepers network will not perform the Upkeep.
+Follow these steps to fund your Upkeep.

-  * Click `View Upkeep` or go to the [Chainlink Keepers App](https://keepers.chain.link) and click on your recently registered Upkeep
+  1. **Click `View Upkeep`** or go to the [Chainlink Keepers App](https://keepers.chain.link) and click on your recently registered Upkeep

-  * Click the `Add funds` button
+  1. **Click the `Add funds` button**

-  * Approve the LINK spend allowance
+  1. **Approve the LINK spend allowance**
     ![Approve LINK Spend Allowance](/images/contract-devs/keeper/keeper-approve-allowance.png)

-  * Confirm the LINK transfer by sending funds to the Chainlink Keeper Network Registry
+  1. **Confirm the LINK transfer** by sending funds to the Chainlink Keeper Network Registry
     ![Confirm LINK Transfer](/images/contract-devs/keeper/keeper-confirm-transfer.png)

-  * Receive a success message and verify that the funds were added to the Upkeep
+  1. **Receive a success message*** and verify that the funds were added to the Upkeep
     ![Funds Added Successful Message](/images/contract-devs/keeper/keeper-add-funds.png)

 ## How Funding Works